Etablissements A. Bourdereau CINEX

 CINEX no. 259

-Where earlier CINEX cameras relied on simple flip-up "sports" finders for framing, this example features an early iteration of Bourdereau's new "virtual viewfinder," which allowed cinematographers to view directly through the lens.
+Where earlier CINEX cameras relied on simple flip-up "sports" finders for framing, this example features an early iteration of Bourdereau's new "virtual viewfinder," which allowed cinematographers to view directly through the lens for focus.

 No. 259 marks the first documented appearance of this new virtual viewfinder system.
 This early version was mounted directly to the side panel and lacked the hinged mechanism that would become standard on later iterations.